rknell/rebellion-rum-models/models_documentation.md

 part 'fermentation_record.g.dart';

-enum FermentationType { molasses, caneSugar, grape, grain, mixed, other }

-/// Represents a record of a fermentation batch in the production process.
+/// Represents a fermentation batch record in the production process.
 ///
 /// Each fermentation record tracks the details of a single fermentation batch,
-/// including ingredients, measurements, and timing information.
-This data is
+/// including measurements, vessel information, and progress readings.
-/// crucial for quality control and regulatory compliance.
 ///
 /// Example:
 /// ```dart
 /// final record = FermentationRecordModel(
-///   id: '123',
-///   batchNumber: 1,
+///   batchNumber: 123,
 ///   type: FermentationType.molasses,
-///   washVolume: 10.0,
+///   washVolume: 1000,
-///   vesselBarcode: 'FV-01',
+///   vesselBarcode: 'FV001',
 ///   sgStart: 1.080,
 ///   sgEnd: 1.010,
 /// );
 /// ```
+enum FermentationType {
+  /// Fermentation using molasses as primary fermentable molasses,

+  /// Fermentation using cane sugar as primary fermentable caneSugar,

+  /// Fermentation using grape as primary fermentable grape,

+  /// Fermentation using grain as primary fermentable grain,

+  /// Mixed fermentation using multiple fermentable sources mixed,

+  /// Other fermentation types
+  other
+}

 @JsonSerializable()
-class FermentationRecordModel {
+class FermentationRecordModel with DatabaseSerializable {
   /// MongoDB document ID
   @JsonKey(name: '_id')
   @ObjectIdConverter()